 - By entering the Next Generation Award, entrants expressly authorise the Next Generation Award to use personal data collected during the registration process for the purposes of administration and to inform entrants of any progression throughout the award or publicity opportunities.

-- This competition is designed to raise an interest in Haymarket Media Group, publishers of Autocar, as well as Courland Automotive.
-We would like to contact you from time to time with offers, and product information which we think would be of interest to you.
-By entering this competition you are consenting to this.
-However, If you do not wish to receive such information please write to us at: Data Controller, Haymarket Circulation, Haymarket Media Group, Bridge House, 69 London Road, Twickenham, TW1 3SP or email email@example.com, stating ‘Next Generation Award 2017’ in the subject line.
+- This competition is run by Haymarket Media Group, publishers of Autocar, as well as Courland Automotive.
+We will only send you information relating to the Next Generation Award, if you no longer wish to receive such information please write to us at: Data Controller, Haymarket Circulation, Haymarket Media Group, Bridge House, 69 London Road, Twickenham, TW1 3SP or email firstname.lastname@example.org, stating ‘Next Generation Award 2017’ in the subject line.